 Lunch in The Peaks dining room, with a view of Lone Mountain.

 Strategic Analysis.
 We perform an industry-by-industry analysis of current opportunities for success and barriers to implementation.
-The outcome, completed by Wednesday, will be talking points and guidance for industry leaders, regulators, and policy-makers.
+The outcome will be talking points and guidance for industry leaders, regulators, and policy-makers.

 Break.
-Snacks and beverages.
+Beverages.
 Renew your friendships with other Habitat Xers.

 Wrap up and debrief.
 We confirm and record the details of our day’s work, and make plans for the evening’s activities.